New York City ushers in 2022 with ball drop in Times Square

 But Mayor Bill de Blasio, who relinquished oversight of the nation’s most populous city at the stroke of midnight, said the festivities at Times Square would “show the world that New York City is fighting our way through this.”

-New York City’s incoming mayor, Eric Adams, is scheduled to take his oath in Times Square soon after the ball drop.
+New York City’s incoming mayor, Eric Adams, took his oath in Times Square soon after the ball drop.
 He made a brief appearance earlier on the main stage to affirm the city’s resiliency.

-“It’s just great when New York shows the entire country of how we come back,” he said.
-“We showed the entire globe what we’re made of.
-We’re unbelievable.
-This is an unbelievable city and, trust me, we’re ready for a major comeback because this is New York.”

 That hopeful sentiment was shared by ordinary people.